-Due to the large amount of recalculation done for the 2018 submission, all tables are included in Annex VIII.
-Recalculations were done as a result of internal land use and land-use change database review in State Forest Service.
+Recalculations were done as a result of continued internal land use and land-use change database review in State Forest Service (started in 2017).
 Database review was done taking into account NFI field measurement data, National Paying Agency data of declared agricultural land and the initial data from studies (Study 1 and Study 2) conducted in 2012, in order to improve accuracy in land-use matrix preparation.
-Another type of recalculations includes correction of errors due to the incorrect biomass values for grassland and cropland used for biomass carbon stock change calculation, which were corrected for this submission.